nexawebsolutions/real-estate-website/README.md

 Smart Search UI: A sidebar-integrated filtering system that allows users to drill down by District (Chennai, Chengalpattu, etc.), Property Type, and Price Range simultaneously.

-Automated Syncing: Custom logic to ensure that 11,000+ posts remain searchable even when using complex ACF date formats (e.g., auction_date).
+Automated Syncing: Custom logic to ensure that 11,000+ posts remain searchable even when using complex ACF date formats.

 Agent Relations: Properties are dynamically linked to specific Agents, displaying their contact info and WhatsApp triggers directly on the listing.